 OpenVPN on Ubuntu VPS

-One of the ways to improve the security of any system is to limit the attack surface, such as using a white list of allowed IP's, for specific services such as phpmyadmin.
-If your on an ADSL connection, without a fixed ip-address, this can be time-consuming as you would have to unblock the whole ip-range for your ISP for evey service.
+One way to improve the security of a system is to limit the attack surface, such as by using an allowlist of IP addresses for specific services like phpMyAdmin.
+If you are on an ADSL connection without a fixed IP address, this can be time-consuming because you may need to allow a whole IP range from your ISP for every service.
 It can also be limiting if you want to access something from another ISP, or you switch ISPs.
-A way around this is to install a dynamic ip service and OpenVPN.
-Although not a total security solution, it certainly makes things more difficult for any would be intruders.
-OpenVPN even has clients for Android and on the latest versions (e.g. Jellybean), you don't even need root.
+A way around this is to use a dynamic IP service and OpenVPN.
+Although this is not a complete security solution, it does make things more difficult for would-be intruders.
+OpenVPN even has clients for Android, and on newer versions such as Jelly Bean, you do not need root access.

-Note: From what I can tell, my VPS is running on Parallels virtualization, instructions may differ between different virtualization systems.
+Note: From what I can tell, my VPS is running on Parallels virtualization.
+Instructions may differ between virtualization systems.

-Also, of note, I had to contact my VPS provider to get them to install the TUN/TAP device.
+I also had to contact my VPS provider to get them to install the TUN/TAP device.

 VPN Server

-I use a Untangle firewall as my OpenVPN server.
-This is running at my home and makes configuration simple (via a web config page).
-For each VPN client, it builds a zip file of OpenVPN settings ready.
-I assume you already have an OpenVPN server running, and it's been port forwarded, tested, and you have the config already on the Ubuntu Server.
+I use an Untangle firewall as my OpenVPN server.
+This runs at home and makes configuration simple through a web interface.
+For each VPN client, it builds a zip file containing the OpenVPN settings.
+I assume you already have an OpenVPN server running, that port forwarding has been tested, and that you already have the configuration on the Ubuntu server.

 VPN Client